steven2358/awesome-generative-ai/README.md

 - [Hypotenuse AI](https://www.hypotenuse.ai/) - Turn a few keywords into original, insightful articles, product descriptions and social media copy.
 - [Lavender](https://www.lavender.ai/) - Lavender email assistant helps you get more replies in less time.
 - [Lex](https://lex.page/) - A word processor with artificial intelligence baked in, so you can write faster.
+- [LogicBalls](https://logicballs.com/) - Generate an unlimited amount of fresh, plagiarism-free copy customized for your brand voice and audience.
 - [Jenni](https://jenni.ai/) - Jenni is the ultimate writing assistant that saves you hours of ideation and writing time.
 - [LAIKA](https://www.writewithlaika.com/) - LAIKA trains an artificial intelligence on your own writing to create a personalised creative partner-in-crime.
 - [QuillBot](https://quillbot.com) - AI-powered paraphrasing tool.